The Bankrate promise

 DUI laws in Massachusetts

-In Massachusetts, a driver is considered legally drunk when non-commercial drivers above 21 have a blood alcohol level higher than .08 percent.
+In Massachusetts, charges for driving under the influence may be referred to as a DUI, DWI (driving while intoxicated) or OUI (operating under the influence).
+The state’s OUI laws consider a non-commercial driver over the age of 21 legally drunk if they have a blood alcohol level higher than .08 percent.
 Commercial vehicle drivers are legally drunk when their blood alcohol level is higher than .04 percent.
 Drivers under 21 only need to have a blood-alcohol level of .02 to be considered drunk.

-The penalties for drunk driving in Massachusetts include the following:
+The penalties for driving under the influence in Massachusetts may include the following:

-- First offense: First offenders may face imprisonment for up to two and one-half years, a fine from $500 to $5,000 and driver’s license suspension from 45 to 90 days.
+- First offense: First offenders may face imprisonment for up to 2.5 years, a fine from $500-$5,000 and driver’s license suspension of one year.

-- Third offense: The offender could face jail time for 180 days to two and one-half years, a fine of $1,000 to $15,000 and driver’s license revocation of eight years.
+- Third offense: The offender may face jail time of up to five years, a fine of $1,000-$15,000 and driver’s license revocation of eight years.

-- Fifth and subsequent offenses: The offender will face imprisonment for at least two and one-half years, with imprisonment in a state prison for up to five years, a fine of $2,000 to $50,000 and driver’s license revocation for life.
+- Fifth and subsequent offenses: The offender may face imprisonment for at least 2.5 years, with imprisonment in state prison for up to five years, a fine of $2,000 to $50,000 and driver’s license revocation for life.

 How a DUI affects your car insurance in Massachusetts

-In Massachusetts, a DUI is considered a criminal offense and is illegal.
-If you are convicted of a DUI, insurance companies will likely view you as a high-risk driver.
-Not all Massachusetts car insurance companies will insure drivers with DUI convictions, which means you may need to find a new company and could be limited in what companies will offer you quotes.
+In Massachusetts, an OUI is considered a criminal offense and is illegal.
+If you are convicted of an OUI, insurance companies will likely view you as a high-risk driver.
+Not all Massachusetts car insurance companies will insure drivers with OUI convictions, which means you may need to find a new company and could be limited in what companies will offer you coverage.

 |Pre-DUI||Post DUI||Percent increase|